 Types of Explosion Cases We Handle

-The Centers for Disease Control and Prevention (CDC) outlines the four basic blast injury mechanisms :
+There are four basic blast injury mechanisms :

 - Primary — Unique to high-order explosives (HE), these result from the impact of the over-pressurization wave with body surfaces.
 Gas-filled structures are most susceptible, and body parts affected could include lungs, gastrointestinal tract (GI tract), and middle ear.
 Injuries could include blast lung (pulmonary barotrauma), tympanic membrane (TM) rupture and middle ear damage, abdominal hemorrhage and perforation, eye rupture, abdominal hemorrhages, middle ear damage, and concussion or traumatic brain injury (TBI).